BitPadLabs/Budsy-Site/_posts/2025-11-16-budsyapp-live-on-android.md

 We will continue to roll out updates and new features in the coming months, first to our team of beta-testers for both Android and iOS and then to the wider community.
 We thank everyone for being part of this journey with us!

-To our beta testers, thank you for your invaluable feedback and support, please continue to monitor your email for updates and instructions as we refine the app experience.
+To our beta testers, thank you for your invaluable feedback and support, please continue to monitor your email for updates and instructions as we refine the app experience.🩷

 **Download, explore, and enjoy your wellness journey - see you in the Play Store!**